 Recommended Infusion Volumes and Rates

 Infusions should be administered in a step-wise manner using an infusion pump.
 The initial infusion rate should be no more than 1 mg/kg/hr.
 The infusion rate may be increased by 2 mg/kg/hr every 30 minutes, after patient tolerance to the infusion rate is established, until a maximum rate of 7 mg/kg/hr is reached.
+Vital signs should be obtained at the end of each step.
+If the patient is stable,LUMIZYME may be administered at the maximum rate of 7 mg/kg/hr until the infusion is completed.
 Consult the following chart for infusion rates at each step:

 Step 2